 With regard to our perennial trade deficits with the oil-producing countries of the Middle East, we have been trying to offset this imbalance through the employment of Filipino manpower in various development projects in those countries.
 At the same time, we have been supporting the efforts of the private sector in obtaining contracts in infrastructure and services in those countries.

 In our family planning program, we shall continue to pursue the choice of conscience method, which grants each individual the choice between artificial birth control and the natural rhythm method of family planning.
-So far, this has been accepted by our people as successful in bringing our population growth rate down from 3.01 percent to 2.4 percent, but we now aim to bring this further down to 2 percent.
+So far, this has been accepted by our people as successful in bringing our population growth rate down from 3.01% to 2.4%, but we now aim to bring this further down to 2%.

 We shall intensify efforts to further improve the quality of education.
 This we must also attend to.
 The most comprehensive improvement program of the entire education system is scheduled to begin in 1982.

 The realignment of educational output with the demands of the labor market is now a major focus of our concern.
 We have stressed the training of middle- and high-level technical manpower.
 I have ordered the conversion of public high schools into technical, vocational, and technological or agricultural high schools.
 The development of scientific courses is being encouraged to serve our technology requirements.

 The upgrading and renewal of blighted urban communities and the acceleration of construction of new housing units have been, and will continue to be, our major undertakings.
 I ask the Batasan to support these efforts.
 We shall encourage low-cost housing designs and the more effective utilization of local materials for housing construction to reach as many beneficiaries as possible—a project that has been started by the Ministry of Human Settlements.
 And talking about this ministry, the policy thrust is the total development of communities, and such development must move along the central core of livelihood, self-reliance, income generation, or in general, production by every person within the village.